Lihu Zhang, Dongdong Li, Fuliang Cao, Wei Xiao*, Linguo Zhao*, Gang Ding and Zhen zhong Wang Pages 41 - 49 ( 9 )

 Results: Docking results indicated that these compounds can bind tightly with the active site of human AChE, with favorable distinct interactions around several important residues Asp74, Leu289, Phe295, Ser293, Tyr341, Trp286 and Val294 in the active pocket.
-Most EGB761 compounds could form the hydrogen bond interactions with the positively charged Asp74 and Phe295 residues.
+Most EGB761 compounds could form the hydrogen bond interactions with the negatively charged Asp74 and Phe295 residues.
 Among these compounds, diosmetin is the one with the best-predicted docking score while three key hydrogen bonds can be formed between small molecule and corresponding residues of the binding site.
-Besides, other three compounds luteolin, apigenin, and isorhamnetin have better predicted docking scores towards AChE than other serine proteases, i.e elastase, tryptase, factor XA, suggesting specificity for AChE inhibition.
-RMSD and MM-GBSA results from molecular dymamics simulations indicated that the docking pose of diosmetin-AChE complex displayed highly stable, which can be used for validating the accuracy of molecular docking study.
-Subsequently the AChE inhibitory activity of these compoundswere evaluatedby the Ellman's colorimetric method.
+Besides, other three compounds luteolin, apigenin, and isorhamnetin have better predicted docking scores towards AChE than other serine proteases, i.e Elastase, Tryptase, Factor XA, exhibiting specificity for AChE inhibition.
+The RMSD and MM-GBSA results from molecular dymamic simulations indicated that the docking pose of diosmetin-AChE complex displayed highly stable, which can be used for validating the accuracy of molecular docking study.
+Subsequently, the AChE inhibitory activities of these compounds were evaluated by the Ellman's colorimetric method.

 Conclusion: The obtained results revealed that all the four compounds exhibited modest AChE inhibitory activity, among which Diosmetin manifested remarkable anti-AChE activity, comparable with the reference compound, Physostigmine.
 It can be deduced that these EGB761 compounds can be regarded as a promising starting point for developing AChE inhibitors against AD.